hikerfeed/restful-resource/README.md

 ### Usage

-RESTful Resource is a JavaScript utility for creating consistent and RESTful resource requests, so you don't have to.
+RESTful Resource is a JavaScript URL builder for creating consistent and RESTful resource requests, so you don't have to.
 RESTful resource does _not_ make HTTP requests.
-Instead, it returns the proper routes that would match the controller name.
+Instead, it generates the proper routes that would match the controller name.
 For example, take this Laravel route which maps to a controller action:

 ```php